KeyboardKit/KeyboardKit/README.md

 ## About KeyboardKit

-KeyboardKit helps you build custom keyboard extensions for iOS and iPadOS, using Swift and SwiftUI.
-It extends the native keyboard APIs and provides you with more functionality than is otherwise available.
+KeyboardKit helps you create custom keyboards for iOS and iPadOS, using technologies like Swift and SwiftUI.
+It extends Apple's native keyboard APIs and provides you with more functionality than what is otherwise available.

 KeyboardKit lets you create keyboards that mimic the native iOS keyboards in a few lines of code.
 These keyboards can be customized to great extent to change input keys, keyboard layout, design, behavior etc.